Local Normal Forms of Noncommutative Functions: Introduction

 Since cDV singularities are normal, necessarily $\JRdim\CA\leq 1$, and there is a natural geometric dichotomy.
 Indeed, as explained in \ref{cor: Acon has Jdim leq 1}, if $\CA$ is a contraction algebra associated to a crepant $\scrX\to\Spec\scrR$ as above, then \begin{enumerate} \item $\JRdim\CA=0$ if and only if $\scrX\to\Spec\scrR$ is a flop, and \item $\JRdim\CA=1$ if and only if $\scrX\to\Spec\scrR$ is a divisorial contraction to a curve. \end{enumerate}

-The only other fact we will require is that every $\scrX\to\Spec\scrR$ has an associated ADE type, since by Reid's general elephant theorem \cite{Pagoda} a generic $g\in\m$ slices to give an ADE surface singularity $\scrR/g$.
+The only other fact we will require is that every $\scrX\to\Spec\scrR$ has an associated ADE type, since by Reid's general elephant \cite[(1.14)]{Pagoda} a generic $g\in\m$ slices to give an ADE surface singularity $\scrR/g$.
 We will say $\scrR$ has Type~$D$ if the generic slice is Type~$D$, etc.

-With this in mind, the results in \S\ref{alg sect intro} have immediate corollaries.
-The Type~$A$ classification of contraction algebras follows from Reid's Pagoda family \cite{Pagoda}, which has been known since the early 1980s.
-The following extends this into Type~$D$, and is more remarkable since in contrast Type~$D$ flops have yet to be classified.
-It furthermore gives the second method to extract ADE information from the normal forms in \S\ref{tables section}.
+With this in mind, the results in \S\ref{alg sect intro} have immediate consequences.
+After first using the normal forms to classify contraction algebras, the following then gives the analytic classification of length two flops and beyond.
+It also gives the second, geometric, method to extract ADE information from the normal forms in \S\ref{tables section}.